noluyorAbi/quartzDeployment/content/4.Semester/Informatik/SoftwareSecurity/JWT-Handbook/Chapter 1/Chapter 1.md

 „Another key aspect of JWTs is the possiblity of signing them, using JSON Web Signatures (JWS, RFC 7515), and/or encrypting them, using JSON Web Encryption (JWE, RFC 7516).
 Together with JWS and JWE, JWTs provide a powerful, secure solution to many different problems.“

 ## 1.2 What problem does it solve?

+- Main purpose is to transfer claims between two parties
+- most important aspect is the _standardization effort_ in the form of _simple, optionally validated and/or encrypted, container_ format
+- JWT is a simple, useful standard container format
+  - $\Longrightarrow$ Older formats serving the same purpose are for example the [SAMPL](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)